 The World Health Organisation ("WHO") has set a target of reducing global sodium intake by 30% by 2025, which it estimates will save 7 million lives by 2030.
 WHO research also found that every US\$1 spent on sodium reduction translates to US\$12 in healthcare cost savings for treating cardiovascular disease.
-Governmental pressure continues to increase with new regulations in Canada for 2025.
+Governmental pressure continues to increase across the UK, the EU, and Latin America with new regulations in Canada for 2025 regulatory efforts.
 Additionally, local dieticians and purchasing authorities are taking action, regardless of any legal mandates, to lower sodium.